Draycole/gdg-roboticsresources/week1_ultrasonic_sensor/README.md

 ## 💬 Community Highlights

 Shoutout to **Wale** for the awesome LED randomizer game from last week’s circuit challenge 🎉
-Two new members also decided to officially switch to the Robotics track after this session — welcome aboard!

 ---

 If you have any questions, feel free to reach out to **Henry** or **Erica** anytime.
 Have a great week ahead ✌️